Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Experimental results

-Table \ref{tab:mnist} reports the results of the experiment on MNIST, where for the estimate of the final bound we used $N=150000$ and $\delta'=0.01$.
-Overall, the Gaussian method obtained a tighter final bound, with almost a $.1$-gap with those achieved by the other procedures.
-It is worth noticing that the penalties of the standard methods are much lower than the respective losses, something which was not the case in Table \ref{tab:binmnist}.
+Table \ref{tab:mnist} reports the results of the experiment on the full MNIST dataset, where for the estimate of the final bounds we again used $N=150000$, $\delta'=0.01$, and $\delta=0.025$.
+Once more, the ``Gaussian'' method obtained a tighter result, with almost a $0.1$-gap with the bounds achieved by the other procedures.
+This time, the ``Gaussian'' method also attained the tightest test error.
+It is worth noticing that the PAC-Bayesian penalties of the standard methods are much lower than the respective losses\footnote{Training with longer time did not bring any relevant improvement, as the GD descent appeared to have already stabilised.}, something that did not occur in Table \ref{tab:binmnist}.
 We conjecture that this behaviour is due to the different rescaling of the cross-entropy loss.
-Indeed, during the training on MNIST, we divided the loss by $\log 10^5$, while it was divided by $\log 2$ on Binary MNIST.
-Hence, in the MNIST experiment, we expect the $\KL$ penalty to weigh much more during the training.
 On the other hand, this is not the case for the Gaussian method, as the loss does not require any rescaling.